Combinatorial explosion

 In mathematics, a combinatorial explosion is the rapid growth of the complexity of a problem due to the way its combinatorics depends on input, constraints and bounds.
 Combinatorial explosion is sometimes used to justify the intractability of certain problems.
 Examples of such problems include certain mathematical functions, the analysis of some puzzles and games, and some pathological examples which can be modelled as the Ackermann function.

+Plot of the cardinality of three set properties on a log scale.